Pet Breeding: Best Friends' Position

 As an organization working to Save Them All, Best Friends urges people to get their next family pet from a shelter or rescue organization.

 Choose adoption over pet breeding of any kind

 Until every animal can be guaranteed a loving home, we promote adoption as the best way to select a new animal companion for your family.
 We oppose all pet mills.
 We prefer that people adopt a pet rather than acquire an animal from any pet breeding situation.

-It is estimated that over 90 percent of pets sold in pet stores and through online sales come from commercial mass-breeding operations known as mills — puppy mills, kitten mills, bird mills, bunny mills, etc. These high-volume breeding operations add more animals to the national pet population each year than are killed in shelters annually and are one of the most significant contributing factors to shelter populations.
+It is estimated that most pets sold in pet stores and through online sales come from commercial mass-breeding operations known as mills — puppy mills, kitten mills, bird mills, bunny mills, etc. These high-volume breeding operations add more animals to the national pet population each year than are killed in shelters annually and are one of the most significant contributing factors to shelter populations.